juandagilc/Audio-Effects/README.md

 ![Panning](Screenshots/Panning.png)

 # Clone and build
-These plugins are implemented using [JUCE](https://juce.com/), which provides a framework for building audio plugins for various platforms (Windows and macOS), and in multiple formats (VST, AU, RTAS, and AAX).
+These plugins are implemented using [JUCE](https://juce.com/), which provides a framework for building audio plugins for various platforms (Windows and macOS), and in multiple formats (VST, AU, RTAS, and AAX), as well as standalone applications.
 You can  run the following commands in the terminal to clone this repository and to checkout the version of JUCE that was used to build all the projects:
 ```
 git clone https://github.com/juandagilc/Audio-Effects.git
 cd Audio-Effects/